waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 So let's give this a try.
 We'll go into my n-grams directory and we'll `run ngrams.py`.
 We'll try an n value of two.
 So we're looking for sequences of two words in a row.
 And we'll use our corpus of stories from Sherlock Holmes.
 And when we run this program, we get a list of the most common n-grams where n is equal to two, otherwise known as a *bigram*.

+`An n-gram is a sequence of n items from a sample of text.
+In a character n-gram, the items are characters, and in a word n-gram the items are words.
+A unigram, bigram, and trigram are sequences of one, two, and three items.`

 So the most common one is, of the.
 That's a sequence of two words that appears quite frequently in natural language.
 Then, in the, and, it was.
 These are all common sequences of two words that appear in a row.
 Let's instead now try running n-grams with n equal to three.

 Let's get all of the trigrams and see what we get.
 And now we see the most common trigrams are, it was a, one of the, I think that.
 These are all sequences of three words that appear quite frequently.
 And we were able to do this, essentially via a process known as tokenization.
 ### Tokenization
 is the process of splitting a sequence of characters into pieces.
 In this case, we're splitting a long sequence of text into individual words, and then looking at sequences of those words to get a sense for the structure of natural language.
 `16:48`

+`Tokenization is the task of splitting a sequence of characters into pieces (tokens).
+Tokens can be words as well as sentences, in which case the task is called word tokenization or sentence tokenization.
+We need tokenization to be able to look at n-grams, since those rely on sequences of tokens.
+We start by splitting the text into words based on the space character.
+While this is a good start, this method is imperfect because we end up with words with punctuation, such as “remains,”.
+So, for example, we can remove punctuation.
+However, then we face additional challenges, such as words with apostrophes (e.g. “o’clock”) and hyphens (e.g. “pearl-grey).
+Additionally, some punctuation is important for sentence structure, like periods.
+However, we need to be able to tell apart between a period at the end of the word “Mr.” and a period in the end of the sentence.
+Dealing with these questions is the process of tokenization.
+In the end, once we have our tokens, we can start looking at n-grams.`

 So once we've done this, once we've done the tokenization, once we've built up our corpus of n-grams, what can we do with that information?
 Well, the one thing that we might try, is we could build a *Markov chain*, which you might recall from when we talked about probability.
 Recall that `a Markov chain is some sequence of values where we can predict one value based on the values that came before it`.